QDeviceIO

 QDeviceIO.wake_up_DAQ()[source]

 Only useful in mode DAQ_TRIGGER.SINGLE_SHOT_WAKE_UP.
-Request worker_DAQ to wake up and perform a single update, i.e. run DAQ_function once.
-It will emit signal_DAQ_updated() after DAQ_function has run, either successful or not.
+Request worker_DAQ to wake up and perform a single update, i.e. run its DAQ_function once.
+It will emit signal_DAQ_updated() after the DAQ_function has run, either successful or not.

 QDeviceIO.send(instruction, pass_args=())[source]